louis-young/react-dynamic-table/README.md

 # React Table

-A React application to fetch and display data in a table with search and sort features.
+A table with search and sort functionality that displays data from an API.

 ![React Table](documentation/react-table.png)

 ## Description

-This is an application that fetches data from a server that formats data received from another service and then displays the data in a table with features to search and sort simultaneously.
+A table that fetches data from a server that formats data received from another service and then displays that data in a table with search and sort features.

 ## Motivation

 I built this application to practice using TypeScript in React and to build something new and learn a few things.

+## Technologies

+- TypeScript.
+- React.
+- Node.
+- Express.
+- Random User API.

+---

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts